Black people and temple and priesthood policies (LDS Church): Temple ordinances

 Jane Manning was an early church member and servant in Smith's household in Nauvoo, and followed Young to the Utah Territory.
-She petitioned church leadership for the temple endowment, but was repeatedly denied because she was Black.
+She petitioned church leadership for the temple endowment, but was repeatedly denied because she was black.

-Between 1852 and 1978, most Black people were not permitted to participate in ordinances performed in the LDS Church temples, such as the endowment, celestial marriages, and family sealings.
+Between 1852 and 1978, most black people were not permitted to participate in ordinances performed in the LDS Church temples, such as the endowment, celestial marriages, and family sealings.
 Despite this, Joseph Fielding Smith clarified in 1958 "...if a Negro is baptized and remains true and loyal, he will enter the celestial kingdom... but we cannot promise him that he will receive the priesthood".

-Latter-day Saints believe that those marriages sealed in the church's temples can become celestial marriages that bind the family together forever, whereas those marriages that are not sealed are terminated upon death.
-As church president, David O. McKay taught that Black people "need not worry, as those who receive the testimony of the restored gospel may have their family ties protected and other blessings made secure, for in the justice of the Lord they will possess all the blessings to which they are entitled in the eternal plan of Salvation and Exaltation."
+LDS leaders teach that those marriages sealed in the church's temples can become celestial marriages that bind the family together forever, whereas those marriages that are not sealed are terminated upon death.
+As church president, David O. McKay taught that black people "need not worry, as those who receive the testimony of the restored gospel may have their family ties protected and other blessings made secure, for in the justice of the Lord they will possess all the blessings to which they are entitled in the eternal plan of Salvation and Exaltation."
 This is in line with what was revealed to Joseph Smith Jr. in 1836.

 Brigham Young taught, "When the ordinances are carried out in the temples that will be erected, [children] will be sealed to their [parents], and those who have slept, clear up to Father Adam.
 This will have to be done ... until we shall form a perfect chain from Father Adam down to the closing up scene."

-An exception to the temple ban for Black members was that (except for the complete temple ban period from the mid-1960s until the early 1970s under McKay) Black members had been allowed a limited use recommend to act as proxies in baptisms for the dead.
-Additionally, Black children who were legally adopted by white parents could be sealed to their parents.
+An exception to the temple ban for black members was that (except for the complete temple ban period from the mid-1960s until the early 1970s under McKay), black members had been allowed a limited use recommend to act as proxies in baptisms for the dead.
+Additionally, black children who were legally adopted by white parents could be sealed to their parents.